-Are you looking for an activity off the beaten-path yet socially distant?
-You should check out Copolia Trail in the Morne Seychellois National Park on Mahe Island.
+For those looking for an activity off the beaten-path yet socially distant should check out Copolia Trail in the Morne Seychellois National Park on Mahe Island.
 The trail has been upgraded to enhance the hiker’s experience with steps, information boards, benches, and a new facility.

 The principal island, Mahé, hosts the international airport and most of the islands’ tourism facilities.
 These include a wide variety of cultural and eco-tourism hotspots, unique restaurants, bars, accommodations, casinos, dive shops, and car, fishing & sailing boat rentals.
 Creole, English, and French are spoken in Seychelles.

 Accommodation during COVID-19

 Sixteen of Seychelles’ 115 islands currently offer charming accommodations.
 Lovely B&Bs or chalets can be rented for under 80 USD a night, or splurge on a 5-star resort, spa hotel, or beachfront villa for around 400 USD per night.